AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-where $N$ denotes the number of input frames, $R$ denotes the kernel size, and $W_{k,l}$ represents the learned kernel weight at offset $(k, l)$.
-This approach adopts a simple single-stage formulation that combines motion estimation and frame synthesis into a one-step process.
+where $N$ is the number of input frames, $R$ is the kernel size, and $W_{k,l}$ denotes the learned kernel weight at offset $(k, l)$, as shown in Fig.~\ref{fig:convolutions}~(a).
 AdaConv~\cite{niklaus2017adaconv} utilizes a U-Net-like architecture~\cite{ronneberger2015u} to predict spatially-varying 2D kernels for each output pixel.
 This enables local, pixel-wise motion-aware aggregation that can implicitly handle both alignment and occlusion~\cite{zhou2023exploring}.
 SepConv~\cite{niklaus2017sepconv} further reduces the computational overhead by decomposing the 2D kernel into separable 1D kernels:

 where $W_v \in \mathbb{R}^{R \times 1}$ and $W_h \in \mathbb{R}^{1 \times R}$ are vertical and horizontal 1D kernels respectively.
 The $*$ denotes the outer product between the two 1D kernels, resulting in a full 2D kernel $W \in \mathbb{R}^{R \times R}$.
-This decomposition reduces the number of learnable parameters from $R^2$ to $2R$, while maintaining a comparable receptive field.
-Despite their conceptual simplicity, these methods are inherently limited in handling large displacements due to their fixed receptive fields~\cite{yuan2019zoom}.
+This reduces the number of learnable parameters from $R^2$ to $2R$, while preserving a comparable receptive field.
+Despite their simplicity, these methods are inherently limited in handling large displacements due to their fixed receptive fields~\cite{yuan2019zoom}.
 Such constraints stem from the content-agnostic nature of CNNs, which uniformly apply learned filters across spatial locations~\cite{shi2022video}.
 While this weight-sharing inductive bias proves effective in recognition tasks, it becomes suboptimal in VFI, where fine-grained motion modeling is essential.
-To overcome this problem, deformable kernel-based methods~\cite{zhu2019deformable, cheng2020video, gui2020featureflow, xiang2020zooming, cheng2021multiple, chen2021pdwn, shi2021video, ding2022MSEConv, shi2022video, zhang2023L2BEC2} introduce learnable offsets~\cite{dai2017dcn} as shown \cref{fig:convolutions}~(b), which allow sampling outside the regular convolution grid:
+To overcome this problem, deformable kernel-based methods~\cite{zhu2019deformable, cheng2020video, gui2020featureflow, xiang2020zooming, cheng2021multiple, chen2021pdwn, shi2021video, ding2022MSEConv, shi2022video, zhang2023L2BEC2} introduce learnable offsets~\cite{dai2017dcn} as shown Fig.~\ref{fig:convolutions}~(b), which allow sampling beyond the static grid: